alphanodes/additionals/docs/dashboards.rst

 Edit Dashboard
 ++++++++++++++

-Users with appropriate permission can edit an existing dashboard by clicking the "Edit dashboard" link to open the edit window.
+Users with appropriate permission can edit an existing dashboard by clicking the "Edit dashboard" link in the "Actions" menu to open the edit window.

 .. figure::  images/dashboard-edit.png
    :align:   center